rupalisinha23/Bootstrap-4-Project/Gallery Bootstrap Project/README.md

-This project consists the usage of navbars, jumbotron and the grid system of Bootstrap.
+This project consists of the usage of navbars, jumbotron and the grid system of Bootstrap.